-- /tmp temporary files users have private dynamically created spaces there - /usr binaries (executable applications) and libraries of installed applications - /var data of most of applications and services, including e.g. database data, system logs, ... - /windows if on dual boot, Windows disks are commonly mounted here - Can be altered, modified - Usually, work only in your home, anywhere else modify files only if you are absolutely sure what you are doing - Normal user doesn't have permission to modify files outside his directory (with exception of plugged removable media) - Try man hier for details
+- /srv FTP and WWW server data (can be in /var/srv) - /sys basic system - /tmp temporary files users have private dynamically created spaces there, used automatically by applications according to need - /usr binaries (executable applications) and libraries of installed applications - /var data of most of applications and services, including e.g. database data, system logs, ... - /windows if on dual boot, Windows disks are commonly mounted here - Can be altered, modified - E.g. MetaCentrum has storage servers in various locations accessible from front and calculation nodes in /storage